Thematic Sessions

 Keynote: Dr. Marieta Braks , National Institute for Public Health and the Environment, The Netherlands (RIVM)

-Smaro Sotiraki, EBVS® European Veterinary Specialist in Parasitology, Veterinary Research Institute, Greek Agricultural Organization Demeter (former N.AG.RE.F.)- Paradigms of “One Health” approach in combating vector borne diseases (VBDs)
+Smaro Sotiraki, Hellenic Agricultural Organization “DEMETER”, Greece (Session Head)- Paradigms of “One Health” approach in combating vector borne diseases (VBDs)

 Invasion Biology and Climate Change